smat-dev/jinni/README.md

     *   **Directory Matching:** A trailing `/` matches directories only.
     *   **Wildcards:** `*`, `**`, `?` work as in `.gitignore`.
 *   **Rule Application Logic:**
+    1.  **Determine Target:** Jinni identifies the target directory (either explicitly provided or the project root).
-    1.  **Override Check:** If `--overrides` (CLI) or `rules` (MCP) are provided, these rules are used exclusively.
+    2.  **Override Check:** If `--overrides` (CLI) or `rules` (MCP) are provided, these rules are used exclusively.
 All `.contextfiles` and built-in defaults are ignored.
+Path matching is relative to the target directory.
-    2.  **Dynamic Context Rules (No Overrides):** When processing a file or directory, Jinni:
+    3.  **Dynamic Context Rules (No Overrides):** When processing a file or subdirectory within the target directory:
-        *   Finds all `.contextfiles` starting from a common root directory down to the current item's directory.
+        *   Jinni finds all `.contextfiles` starting from the target directory down to the current item's directory.
-        *   Combines the rules from these files (parent rules first, child rules last) along with built-in default rules.
+        *   It combines the rules from these discovered `.contextfiles` with the built-in default rules.
-        *   Compiles these combined rules into a temporary specification (`PathSpec`).
+        *   It compiles these combined rules into a specification (`PathSpec`).
-        *   Matches the current file/directory path (relative to the common root) against this specification.
+        *   It matches the current file/subdirectory path, calculated *relative to the target directory*, against this specification.
-    3.  **Matching:** The **last pattern** in the combined rule set that matches the item determines its fate.
-If the last matching pattern starts with `!`, the item is excluded.
-Otherwise, it's included.
-If no user-defined pattern in the combined rule set matches the item, it is included *unless* it matches one of the built-in default exclusion patterns (e.g., `.git/`, `node_modules/`, common binary extensions).
-If no pattern matches at all (neither user nor default), the item is included.
+    4.  **Matching:** The **last pattern** in the combined rule set that matches the item's relative path determines its fate. `!` negates the match.
+If no user-defined pattern matches, the item is included unless it matches a built-in default exclusion (like `!.*`).
-    4.  **Target Handling:** If specific `targets` are provided (CLI or MCP), they are validated to be within the `project_root`.
-If a target is a file, only that file is processed (rule checks don't apply to the target file itself, but binary/size checks do).
-If a target is a directory, the walk starts there, but rules are still applied relative to the `project_root`.
+    5.  **Target Handling:** Explicitly targeted files bypass rule checks.
+Explicitly targeted directories become the root for rule discovery and matching for their contents.
+Output paths always remain relative to the original `project_root`.

 ### Examples (`.contextfiles`)